Tesla Cybertruck Explodes Outside Trump Hotel In Las Vegas, Killing One

 "So there's obviously things to be concerned about there and that's something we continue to look at," McMahill said.

-Musk, who backed Trump in the November election and was named by the Republican to head up a commission to trim government spending, said in a post on his social media platform X that the explosion was "unrelated to the vehicle itself."
+Musk, who backed Trump in the November election and was named by the Republican to head up a commission to trim government spending, said he would post more information "as soon as we learn anything".

-He said earlier the "whole Tesla senior team" was investigating the blast, adding: "We've never seen anything like this."

-The truck had been rented in Colorado through the carsharing company Turo, police said -- the same app that was used to rent the vehicle in the New Orleans attack.

 Legal Disclaimer: